floyd871/prometheus_oracle_exporter/README.md

 ```

 # Grafana
-In The folder "Grafana" are examples of my used Grafana-Dashboards
+In The folder [Grafana](https://grafana.com) are examples of my used Dashboards

 ## Overview
 ![Overview](grafana/overview.png)